Age-specific death rates

 Statistical Subdivisions (SSD) are of intermediate size, between Statistical Local Areas (SLA) and Statistical Divisions (SD).
 In aggregate, they cover the whole of Australia without gaps or overlaps.
 They are defined as socially and economically homogeneous regions characterised by identifiable links between the inhabitants.
 In the non-urban areas an SSD is characterised by identifiable links between the economic units within the region, under the unifying influence of one or more major towns or cities.
 Further information concerning SSDs is contained in Australian Standard Geographical Classification (ASGC) (cat. no. 1216.0).

 The sum of age-specific fertility rates.
 It represents the number of children a woman would bear during her lifetime if she experienced current age-specific fertility rates at each age of her reproductive life.

 Year of occurrence

-Data presented on year of occurrence basis relate to the date the death occurred.
+Data presented on year of occurrence basis relate to the date the event occurred.

 Year of registration

-Data presented on year of registration basis relate to the date the death was registered.
+Data presented on year of registration basis relate to the date the event was registered.

 This page last updated 20 June 2006